sibiryakov090591/chipassist/README.md

 - folder for requests: `www_requests_master`

 #### ChipOnline:
-To get the token you can log in your CA prod account using `static.164.7.9.5.clients.your-server.de` instead `api.chiponline.tech`
+To get the token you can log in to your CA prod account using `static.164.7.9.5.clients.your-server.de` instead `api.chiponline.tech`

 - POST url: `https://static.164.7.9.5.clients.your-server.de/api/zip_upload/`